 If more than 12 players enter the top two/three from each group will contest a six player all play all final, the rest a consolation (all play all or 1 point KO).

 If there are 12 or fewer entrants 5 for the winner down to 1 for fifth place.

 If there are more than 12 entrants, for the qualifying groups 2 for the winner, 1 for the runner-up, for the final 4 for first down to 1 for fourth place.
 In the consolation event the winner will get 3 points and the runner-up 2 points.

 In a one point tournament a normal win is worth one point, a gammon or backgammon two points.
 A normal loss gets half a point, losing a backgammon or gammon gets no points.

 Ties are broken by 1) Number of backgammons and gammons combined 2) Head to head result

-If there is a three (or more) way tie that cannot be broken by the above, then by rolling dice.
+If there is a three (or more) way tie that cannot be broken by the above, then:

 11 Point KO